Skip to content

 Special Considerations

-If you have minor children from your current marriage, their needs create an additional layer of complexity.
-You need to balance providing for young children who may need support for decades with being fair to adult children from a prior marriage who have different needs and expectations.
+Minor children.
+If you have minor children from your current marriage, you need to balance providing for young children who may need support for decades with being fair to adult children from a prior marriage.

 Work With the Right Professionals